TobiasUhmann/entity-context-crawler/README.md

 ### Project Scope

-This project provides tools for setting up a baseline model that follows a primitive approach to predict an open world entity's triples: It looks up the closed world entity most similar to the open world entity using Elasticseach, which uses TF-IDF as a measure of similarity, and assumes that the closed world entity's triples also apply to the open world entity.
+This project provides tools for setting up a baseline model that follows a primitive approach to predict an open world entity's triples: It looks up the closed world entity most similar to the open world entity using Elasticsearch, which uses TF-IDF as a measure of similarity, and assumes that the closed world entity's triples also apply to the open world entity.
 For example, if *"Emmanuel Macron"* is an open world entity whose most similar closed world entity is *"Angela Merkel"* for who the relation *"has profession"* towards the entity *"politician"* is true, the model assumes that this also applies to *"Emmanuel Macron"*.

 Furthermore, the project contains an evaluation framework for comparing other models to the baseline, tools for running a grid search to find the best hyperparameters to train these models, as well as a browser UI that allows browsing the data.